Anti-Bullying Rule Threatens Free Speech at University of Delaware

 "No one likes bullying, but most conduct that could be called bullying on the college level is already illegal.
 This policy goes much too far by prohibiting constitutionally protected speech," said Samantha Harris, Director of Speech Code Research for the Foundation for Individual Rights in Education (FIRE).

 The policy, which FIRE has named "Speech Code of the Month" for August 2012, defines "bullying" as "[a]ny deliberately hurtful behavior, usually repeated over time, with the desired outcome of frightening, intimidating, excluding or degrading a person."
-Examples of bullying include "teasing," "ridiculing," and "spreading of rumors."
+Examples of bullying include "teasing," "ridiculing," and the "spreading of rumors."
 The broad wording of this policy makes it highly vulnerable to abuse, with the potential to silence a great deal of protected speech such as parody and satire (which often ridicule their targets) and political speech.

 FIRE wrote to UD President Patrick Harker on June 29, asking him to abolish the unconstitutional policy.
 FIRE's letter pointed out that virtually all conduct associated with "bullying"—such as harassment, threats, stalking, and intimidation—can already be punished under existing university policies and state and federal laws.
 "Beyond such conduct," FIRE wrote, "while the university is free to discourage offensive speech and expression that does not rise to the level of actual harassment or threats, it may not outright prohibit constitutionally protected speech simply because it hurts the feelings of college students."
 UD did not respond to FIRE's letter.